 Finding the line between desire and contentment, then riding it.

-Ultimately, Ureka is an almost accidental realisation that we cannot control our mood on the road, but merely embracing this can be the most enlightening travel experience of all.
+Ureka is an almost accidental realization that we can’t always control where the road takes us.
+However, accepting the direction, we find what we need to and that can be the most enlightening travel experience of all.

 If all my experience had taught me one thing, I was buggered if I knew what it was.
 I had all the usual ingredients, my trusty KLR, a little bit of money, plenty of time and lots of new countries to ride through.
 In Azerbaijan I turned the plan and the map round.
 It wasn’t just the journey that took a different direction, everything changed…